Gerges11/DEPI-project/README.md

    - JUnit: Run test classes directly

 ## 📊 Test Results
-All test cases have been executed and passed successfully.
+All test cases have been executed.
 Detailed results are documented in the final report (Word format).

 ## ✍️ Author
 - Gerges Samer